-You've received one of the dreaded FDA Warning Letters.
-The last thing you want is to delay the launch of your company's newest innovation, but you also can't risk shutdown for non-compliance and the possibility of never making it to market with your latest brainchild.
+You have received one of the dreaded FDA Warning Letters.
+The last thing you want is to delay the launch of your company's latest innovation.
+However, you cannot risk shutdown for non-compliance and the possibility of never making it to market with your latest brainchild.

 In a perfect world, you want to prevent the need for ever having to receive an FDA Warning Letter.
 But now that you have one in hand, how do you respond and subsequently remediate your production and management operations within the constraints of your business needs?

-You'll need to ensure that you're operating in full compliance while still meeting your go-to-market goals and instituting best practices throughout all your procedures, thus remaining compliant with the predicate rules and 21 CFR Part 11.
+You will need to ensure that you are operating in full compliance while still meeting your go-to-market goals and instituting best practices throughout your procedures, thus remaining compliant with the predicate rules and 21 CFR Part 11.

 Evaluating the Letter and the Impact